open-metadata/OpenMetadata/docs/integrations/connectors/hive.md

 "dbt_catalog_file": "./dbt/catalog.json"
 ```

-### **10. Confirm sink settings**
+### **11. Confirm sink settings**

-You need not make any changes to the fields defined for `sink` in the template code you copied into `hive.json` in Step 4.
+You need not make any changes to the fields defined for `sink` in the template code you copied into `hive.json` above.
 This part of your configuration file should be as follows.

 ```javascript
 "sink": {